- Download our Moving to Antwerp Guide (PDF)

-Locals will readily remind expats that the city was home to great painters such as Rubens and Van Dyck.
+Locals will readily remind expats moving to Antwerp that the city was home to great painters such as Rubens and Van Dyck.
 This proud artistic heritage is still relevant, especially in the local fashion industry.
-As a result, there are countless boutiques and designer stores for expats who enjoy life’s finer things.
+As a result, there are countless boutiques and designer stores for expats who enjoy life's finer things.

-Antwerp’s central location in Western Europe means that it’s easily accessible.
-The city has well-maintained roads and its public transport system consists of an efficient tram and bus system.
-Thanks to this comprehensive system of public transit, both inner-city apartments and houses on Antwerp’s suburban outskirts are viable accommodation options for new arrivals to the city.
+Antwerp's central location in Western Europe means that it's easily accessible.
+The city has well-maintained roads, and its public transport system consists of an efficient tram and bus system.
+Thanks to this comprehensive public transit system, both inner-city apartments and houses on Antwerp's suburban outskirts are viable accommodation options for new arrivals to the city.

-Expats moving to the city with children will be pleased by the variety of family-friendly attractions and they can be assured that they’ll have good options for education.
+Expats moving to Antwerp with children will be pleased by the variety of family-friendly attractions, and they can be assured that they'll have plenty of excellent options for schooling.
 There is also a wide selection of public and international schools for families to choose from.

-The city’s temperate maritime climate means that extreme temperatures are rare.
-Summer is pleasant, but it’s also the wettest time of the year, with high temperatures of around 72° F (22°C).
-Winter temperatures rarely drop below 32°F (0°C) and there’s more rain than snow.
+The city's temperate maritime climate means that extreme temperatures are rare.
+Summer is pleasant but also the wettest time of the year, with temperature highs of around 72° F (22°C).
+Winter temperatures rarely drop below 32°F (0°C), and there's more rain than snow.

-Overall, expats moving to Antwerp will find a welcoming city with a great lifestyle.
+Overall, expats moving to Antwerp will find a welcoming city with a lavish lifestyle.
 There's an abundance of options for entertainment, schooling and accommodation.
-The quality of life enjoyed by expats and locals alike is high and the city offers new arrivals a range of unique cultural experiences, making Antwerp an attractive destination for expats from all walks of life.
+The quality of life enjoyed by expats and locals alike is high, and the city offers new arrivals a range of unique cultural experiences, making Antwerp an attractive destination for expats from all walks of life.